vrusinov/gmsite/posts/2020/backups-part-2-files.md

 Advantages:

 -   Have fancy lock-free algorithm.
-This means all operations on repository can happen in parrallel.
+This means all operations on repository can happen in parallel.
 Garbage collection does not block backups!

 Disadvantages:

 -   The newer versions appears to be written in C# and requires Mono.
 -   The older version (which I used) while was technically open-source, was not very open.
 It felt more like commertial software.
 -   I had problems with older version crapping itself and corrupting repository.
 It appears this part [was entierly rewritten](https://www.duplicati.com/articles/Storage-Engine/) so it may be better now.

 ## Borg